Back to Blog

 Captured Revenue from After-Hours Inquiries

-The most immediate and measurable benefit beach resorts see after deploying an AI chatbot is the conversion of inquiries that would previously have gone unanswered until morning.
+The fastest, most measurable win beach resorts see after deploying a chatbot is simple: inquiries that used to go unanswered until morning now get converted.

-In Hyperleap AI's deployment with Jungle Lodges—a multi-property resort group in Karnataka, India—the system captured 3,300+ leads in 90 days, with 35% of those leads arriving outside standard business hours.
-While Jungle Lodges is an eco-resort rather than a beachfront property, the inquiry volume and after-hours pattern are directly analogous to international beach resorts serving guests across multiple time zones.
+In Hyperleap AI's deployment with Jungle Lodges — a multi-property resort group in Karnataka, India — the system captured 3,300+ leads in 90 days, 35% of them arriving outside business hours.
+Jungle Lodges is an eco-resort, not a beachfront property, but the inquiry volume and after-hours pattern map directly onto international beach resorts juggling multiple time zones.

-Beach resorts with average daily rates of $300–$600 per night, where a single captured booking represents $2,100–$4,200 in direct revenue for a 7-night stay, see rapid ROI from this capability alone.
+For resorts with average daily rates of $300–$600 a night — where one captured booking means $2,100–$4,200 in direct revenue over a 7-night stay — this capability alone tends to pay for itself fast.

 Reduced OTA Commission Dependency

-Direct booking rates typically improve when a resort deploys an AI chatbot that actively promotes direct booking advantages at the moment of inquiry.
-By inserting the "book direct and save" message consistently across every channel, every hour, resorts can shift a meaningful portion of bookings from OTA to direct over a 3–6 month period.
+Direct booking rates tend to climb once a resort's chatbot is actively pushing direct-booking advantages at the moment of inquiry.
+Deliver "book direct and save" consistently, on every channel, every hour, and a meaningful share of bookings shifts from OTA to direct over 3–6 months.

-The economics are significant: reducing OTA share by even 10 percentage points on a 100-room resort with an average daily rate of $400 recovers approximately $150,000 in annual commission costs, based on a 70% occupancy rate and 20% average OTA commission (illustrative calculation; results vary by property).
+The math adds up quickly: shifting OTA share down by even 10 percentage points on a 100-room resort with a $400 ADR recovers roughly $150,000 a year in commission costs, assuming 70% occupancy and a 20% average OTA commission (illustrative calculation; results vary by property).

 Improved Guest Satisfaction Scores